xzhuah/Electronic-Piano/README.md

 # Electronic Piano
  An piano program that can mimic different instrument for you to play with.

+Python3.9 is not supported!
+Prefer 3.7/3.6

-You will need a python3 environment and pygame package to run this program:
+You will need a python3.7 environment and pygame package to run this program:
 To install pygame:

 	pip install pygame